 - Superior – inferior surface of the liver.

-The above from the original description of Calot’s triangle in 1891 – where the cystic artery is given as the superior border of the triangle.
+The above differ from the original description of Calot’s triangle in 1891 – where the cystic artery is given as the superior border of the triangle.
 The modern definition gives a more consistent border (the cystic artery has considerable variation in its anatomical course and origin).

 The contents of the Calot’s triangle include:

 - Right hepatic artery – formed by the bifurcation of the common hepatic artery into right and left branches.